 SOUTH OF BOSTON

 Just a few miles farther south is Plymouth, the site of the first pilgrim settlement in the country.
-Find out how Native Americans and Pilgrims lived at Plimoth Plantation in a detailed walking tour through a re-created 17th-century village.
-Seaport lovers will also appreciate New Bedford, a city lined with historic squares, cobblestone streets and intriguing attractions such as the New Bedford Whaling Museum, the Palmer’s Island Lighthouse and Battleship Cove.
+Find out how Native Americans and Pilgrims lived at Plimoth Patuxet Museums in a detailed walking tour through a re-created 17th-century village.
+If you get a chance, take a leaf peeping, casual stroll through the charming Brewster Gardens, located in Brook, Plymouth.
+The garden is filled with lush plants, statues and rolling lawns with a picturesque trail running alongside the stream.
+Reserve a Plymouth Day Trip with New England Trips and embark on a journey through time as you explore numerous historical sites in the charming South Shore cities and towns, including Quincy, Weymouth, and beyond, until finally reaching “America’s Hometown” Plymouth MA.
+Opt for a shorter adventure and book a half-day trip with Don Quijote Tours to explore Plymouth Rock, the Plantation, and more.
+Seaport lovers will also appreciate New Bedford, a city lined with historic squares, cobblestone streets and intriguing attractions such as the New Bedford Whaling Museum, the Palmer’s Island Lighthouse, and Battleship Cove.

 CAPE COD & THE ISLANDS

 Sitting on the tip of Cape Cod is Provincetown, easily accessible by ferries from Boston’s Bay State Cruise Company or Boston Harbor Cruises.
 A popular destination for the LGBTQ community, the town boasts beautiful beaches, top-rated restaurants, art galleries and charming shops.
-Why not extend your stay on the Cape and catch up on some quality sleep at the grand Inn at Cape Cod?
+Extend your stay on the Cape and catch up on some quality sleep at the grand Inn at Cape Cod.

 Take advantage of “off-season” rates and visit the picturesque islands of Nantucket or Martha’s Vineyard by ferry services from Hy-Line Cruises or Steamship Authority.
+Book a Martha’s Vineyard Day Trip with New England Trips, featuring a three-hour narrated tour of the island.
 For a truly elegant experience, make reservations at the White Elephant, a charming island landmark since the 1920s.
+If visiting during late October, be sure to attend Martha’s Vineyard Food and Wine Festival in honor of the islands talented culinary artists.

 Explore more destinations South of Boston here.